 Add the custom dimension in the Filters section.

-Enter the regular expression ("Regex") match for the Optimizely experiment ID you want to filter for.
-If you're using Optimizely X Web Personalization, filter for the campaign ID instead.
+Enter the regular expression ("Regex") match for the experiment ID or campaign ID you want to filter for.
+Use Experiment IDs for Web Experiments and Campaign IDs for Optimizely X Personalization Campaigns.
 This will ensure that your report shows only the Google UA data for that particular experiment.